-Our safeguarding policy and procedures have been created in line with the NSPCC's safeguarding checklist.
-This version was updated in July 2021 for use in the Academic Year 2021 22.
-The next update is due in July 2022.
+Our safeguarding policy and procedures have been created in line with the latest Keeping Children Safe in Education (KCSIE) guidance, augmented by the NSPCC's safeguarding checklist and updated.
+This version was updated in June 2025 for use in the Academic Year 2025 26.
+A short explanation explaining changes made since the last version is included in section 4.
+The next update is due in August 2025 after the publication of the 2025 version of Keeping Children Safe in Education..